 Most expats are brought to the city on pre-secured contracts or as intra-company transfers.
-These tend to be the more lucrative positions with decent salaries and employment contracts, such as those including accommodation and transport stipends or assistance.
-Employing companies will likely assist with work permit and visa applications too, as part of their relocation package.
+These tend to be the more lucrative positions with decent salaries and employment contracts, which often includes accommodation allowances and transport stipends.
+Employing companies will likely assist with work permit and visa applications too.

-For others, who haven't secured a job prior to arriving in Nairobi, the job search is likely to be a bit trickier.
+For those who don't secure a job prior to arriving in Nairobi, the job search is likely to be a bit trickier.
 It's essential to start with a solid CV ensuring qualifications and relevant work experience.

 Work culture in Nairobi

-Like elsewhere in Kenya, business hours in Kenya are typically from 8am to 4pm, or 9am to 5pm, Monday to Friday.
+Like elsewhere in Kenya, business hours in Nairobi are typically from 8am to 4pm, or 9am to 5pm, Monday to Friday.

 ►Learn about workplace culture and etiquette with our guide to Doing Business in Kenya